 Once the containers are stacked with their twist locks in place, you can add more protective measures to protect against weather damage.
 Caulk the seams where the containers combine and install flashing to where the upper and lower containers meet to protect against rainwater.

 When stacking shipping containers, make sure you avoid the common mistakes and pitfalls:

 It can be tempting to get a job done as soon as possible, but stacking containers is not a process to be rushed.
 Take your time and ensure that everything is done safely and correctly, with plenty of checks throughout.
 Improper stacking could lead to collapse, causing injury or even death, so make sure the process is not rushed through.

 Your containers need to be suitable for stacking, whether that’s their size or structural integrity.
 When purchasing containers, make sure you inquire from the container company whether their containers are suitable for stacking.

 If you need shipping containers for your building project or business, Flintham Cabins can help.
 We have a vast range of steel containers for hire in London, both new and used.
-Whether you’re looking to buy or hire, we have a range of units to choose from in varying sizes and styles.
+Whether you’re looking to buy or hire, we have a range of site cabins to choose from in varying sizes and styles.
 We have extensive experience supplying units to our customers’ exact specifications, so do not hesitate to contact us with your requirements.